 Lunch is at a “ferme-auberge” in the mountains, a casual restaurant located on a farm, where most of the food is produced on the farm.
 We’ll enjoy a simple Alsatian meal in very unique surroundings.

 After lunch, we’ll make a final stop in the wine village of Turckheim at the base of the mountain.
 You can stroll the cobbled streets; admire architecture, the three towers and old walls; or perhaps make a stop at one of the wine cellar to taste the famous Grand Cru Brand.

 Our farewell dinner is at our hotel.
 We’ll make a toast to new friends and our experiences in Alsace!

 Day Eight (Saturday)

-We’ll have an early breakfast and then return to Strasbourg (or Colmar in 2018), one last journey together.
+We’ll have an early breakfast and then return to Colmar, one last journey together.
 We know you’ll take with you the memories of a wonderful week!